What is a Louisiana Appraisal Management Company Bond?

 Secure a license today through this surety bond!
 Find out how!

 Appraisal management companies choose the most competent appraisers that will provide the best valuation management services for their clients as well as reduce the risk of any fraudulent act.

-It is a licensure requirement – as per Section 37:3415.3 of the Louisiana Revised Statutes – that serves as an assurance to the Louisiana Real Estate Appraisers Board that the Principal (licensed Appraisal Management Company) will perform its obligations in a lawful manner.
+It is a licensure requirement – as per Section 37:3415.3 of the Louisiana Revised Statutes – that serves as an assurance to the Louisiana Real Estate Appraisers Board that the Principal (licensed Appraisal Management Company) will legally perform its obligations.
 Some of these are:

 - Supervises qualified appraisers to perform real estate appraisal services